dfreilich/summaries/CleanCoder.md

 By the same token, if you see someone else who's under pressure, offer to pair with them, and help them out of the hole they are in.

 ## Chapter 12: Collaboration
+We didn't like programmers because we like working with people.
+As a rule, we find interpersonal relationships messy and unpredictable.
+While that may be an overgeneralization, the group average tends in that direction.
+But tough luck.
+Programming is all about working with people.
+We need to work with our business, and we need to work with each other.

+The first responsibility of a professional programmer is to meet the needs of your employer.
+That means collaborating with managers and other team members to *deeply understand* the business goals.
+You need to understand why you are writing the code you are writing, and how the business that employs you will benefit from it.

+Secondly, you also need to interact with your team.
+One of the worst symptoms of a dysfunctional team is when each programmer builds a wall around his code and refuses to let other programmers near it.
+It is far better to break down all walls of code ownership, and have the **team** own all the code.

+Professionals practice pair programming.
+Why?
+For some problems, it is the most efficient way to solve them.
+It is also the best way to share knowledge with each other.
+Professionals don't create knowledge silos, but learn the different parts of the system and business by pairing with each other.

 ## Chapter 13: Teams and Projects
+It makes no sense to tell a programmer to devote half their time to two different projects, especially when the two projects have two different PMs and more.

+A gelled team can work miracles.
+They anticipate each other, cover for each other, support each other, and demand the best from each other.
+They make things happen.
+A gelled team usually consists of about a dozen people, a mixture of programmers (around 7), testers (2), and analysts (2) with a project manager.
+It may take time for a team like this to come together, but once it happens, it's magic.

+You can't have individual programmers join multiple projects simultaneously, but you can point gelled teams in multiple projects nad have them take it over.
+Teams are harder to build than projects.
+Therefore, it is better to form persistent teams that move together from one project ot the next, and can take on more than one project at a time.
+The goal in forming a team is to give that team enough time to gel, and then keep it together as an engine for getting many projects done.

 ## Chapter 14: Mentoring, Apprenticeship, and Craftsmanship